-Private equity and real assets classified as Level 3 are investments in which DPFP either owns 100 percent of the asset or for which the valuation is based on non-binding offers from potential buyers to purchase the investments.
-Real estate investments which are wholly-owned direct holdings are valued at the income, cost, or market approach depending on the type of holding.
+Real assets classified as Level 3 are investments in which DPFP either owns 100 percent of the asset or for which the valuation is based on non-binding offers from potential buyers to purchase the investments.
+Real asset investments, which are wholly-owned direct holdings, are valued at the income, cost, or market approach depending on the type of holding.
 All direct holdings are valued using unobservable inputs and are classified in Level 3 of the fair value hierarchy.
-Real estate and private equity holdings classified as Level 2 are investments which were sold subsequent to year end for which fair value is based on sales price.
+Real estate holdings classified as Level 2 are investments which were sold subsequent to year end for which fair value is based on sales price.
+Private equity investments classified as Level 3 are investments valued by an independent appraiser.
+Private equity and real assets valued at NAV are based on per share (or its equivalent) of DPFP's ownership interest in the partners' capital valued by the managers and based on third party appraisals, valuations and audited financials.